Doperwt/hulan-intake-boilerplate/README.md

 In the project directory, you can run:

 ### `npm start`
+rename .env.example or create your own .env with the REACT_APP_BACKEND_URL variable as the hulan api.
 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.